 Information for new starters

-There are a number of things that academic trainees must do - and many others that they should and are strongly recommended to do - in order to ensure that they maximise their full potential during clinical academic training at Imperial.
+There are a number of things that Clinical Academic Trainees must do - and many others that they should and are strongly recommended to do - in order to ensure that they maximise their full potential during clinical academic training at Imperial.
 Some of these are simple practical matters that will help ensure a smooth start and be able to quickly make an impact in their new role, and others support personal progression and career development, requiring reflection and forward planning.

-New starters - please complete the New Clinical Academic Trainee information form and then email it to email@example.com.
+New starters - when you receive your ‘welcome’ email from the CATO team, please complete the New Clinical Academic Trainee information form and then email it to to us at firstname.lastname@example.org.